onzag/itemize/docs/api/classes/base_Root_Module_ItemDefinition.default.md

 ▸ **applyValue**(`id`, `version`, `value`, `excludeExtensions`, `requestFields`, `doNotApplyValueInPropertyIfPropertyHasBeenManuallySet`, `forceApply?`): `boolean`

-Applies a value from graphql to the item definition state
+Applies a value from rq to the item definition state

 #### Parameters